 Super-small brewery located in the woods on the original Route 66.
-They also have a Missouri wine menu which is a nice bonus if you’re not a beer lover.
-Also, across from their Beer Garden is The Boondocks Woodfired Kitchen featuring smoked-meats and made-from-scratch pizza.
+Also, Boat Town Brewing has a Missouri wine menu which is a nice bonus if you’re not a beer lover.
+Also, across from their Beer Garden is The Boondocks Woodfired Kitchen featuring smoked meats and made-from-scratch pizza.
 Limited opening hours; afternoons from Thursday to Sunday only.

 Patton Alley Pub

 This divey pub is located in downtown Springfield with weekly live music events, unique craft beer, and happy hour specials.
-Particularly, Pub grub features appetizers, platters, pizzas, sandwiches, and wings.
+Particularly, Patton Alley Pub grub features appetizers, platters, pizzas, sandwiches, and wings.